MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 > - **Review the security baselines** for [Linux](/security/benchmark/azure/baselines/virtual-machines-linux-security-baseline), [Windows](/security/benchmark/azure/baselines/virtual-machines-windows-security-baseline) VMs and also [scale set baseline](/azure/baselines/virtual-machine-scale-sets-security-baseline).
 >
 > - **Ensure timely and automated security patching and upgrades**.
 While Flexible orchrestration is recommended, automated OS upgrades are not yet in production.
 Make sure updates are rolled out and validated with a well-defined process in place.
 > - **Identify the VMs that hold state**.
 Make sure that data is classified according to organization-provided sensitivity labels and protected through appropriate levels of encryption and other security controls.
-If you have high security requirements, consider using Azure Confidential Compute to protect data in use.
+If you have high sensitivity requirements, consider using double encryption, Azure Confidential Compute to protect data in use, and other high security controls.
 >
 > - **Provide segmentation** to the VMs and scale sets by setting network boundaries, access controls, and also place VMs in resource groups that share the same lifecycle.
 >